lauracutting/typetune/_posts/2020-11-18-the-dawn-of-the-digital-age-album-cover.md

-Digital typefaces popularized in the 90s
+Digital typefaces popularized in the 90s -

+*Almost every font from album covers in this decade makes use of a geometric-inspired typeface, reminiscent of computer code or bitmap video games.
+(And for a good reason: 1996 marked the boom in instant messaging and gaming consoles like Nintendo 64 and Sony PlayStation)*

 https://www.creativebloq.com/graphic-design/album-artwork-digital-age-71515796